 Data breaches are becoming remarkably prominent in the past couple of years.
-Recent reports by Risk Based Security shows a huge increase in data breach incidents of more than 50% compared to the same time last year.
+Recent reports by Risk Based Security shows a huge increase in data breach incidents of more than 50% compared to the same time in 2018.
 This could be blamed on more sophisticated cyberattacks or even on the ‘Internet of Things’ as we’re now all so connected within a huge web of network that we are more vulnerable to cyberattacks.
 But still, data suggests that the number one contributor to the rising number of data breach incidents is, of course – human error.

 Us humans are still the weakest link when it comes to cybersecurity (sorry, I know this may be hard to admit - we’re just humans with human emotions).
 In many cases, the cause of a cyber breach is something as simple as someone in an organisation unknowingly engaging with a suspicious email.
 If the malicious email wasn’t recognized as a threat and the recipient interacted with it, this gives cyber criminals opportunity to delve into the network - because criminals prefer the path of least resistance.